OpenMDAO/OpenMDAO-Framework/docs/dev-guide/distributions.rst

 `documentation <http://peak.telecommunity.com/DevCenter/setuptools>`_.

-If a package contains code that must be compiled, you should create a binary egg distribution for it for each of our release platforms, which are currently *Windows*, *Linux*, and *OS X*.
+If a package contains code that must be compiled, you should create a binary egg distribution for it for Windows.
 To create a binary egg in the current directory for the current platform, type the following:

 ::